ptmt/ptmt.github.com/posts/2026/state-of-development.md

 - Developing native macOS apps is incredibly frustrating.
 Can't get anything done that is _nice to use_ without very detailed spec.
 - Without oversight things can go in a wrong direction quite fast.
 You should either code review everything thoroughly or invent a sophisticated verification pipelines that takes as much time and constantly changing
 - As everyone says: someone should decide what to build and what not to build, to keep a balance.
-- Doing something on your own gives you more pace, syncronization is a pain.
+- You have bigger pace when doing something on your own.
+But only if you know youself what to build.
+Syncronization is pain.
 But only on code level.
 If you want to build the real product, the product and QA is even more important.